 By The Mutualist

 The fairy story we learn at school or from our parents says that we all vote for representatives who then sit in a big building and represent the interests of our community in a discussion about how best to run the country, that they regularly come back and ask our opinion about things, that we can change our representative for anyone we want every few years if they aren't up to the job, that if they weren't sure about a really big decision they'd call a referendum so we could all decide directly.
 If this was to be believed then aren't we already governing ourselves?
 Some people have the audacity to claim that we are!

-There is a problem with the fairy tale, it is demonstrably not true, what about the following?
+There is a problem with this fairy tale.
+It is demonstrably not true. what about the following?

 - That the mass media, made up of just a handful of huge corporations, artificially empowered by and working closely with the state can sway elections any way they want.

 - That instead of asking what the people want they tell us what they want to do for/to us and it is usually a long way to the right and more authoritarian than most people want, despite mass media propaganda.

 - That they can promise anything during their campaigns and not deliver without fear of consequences apart from the slight risk of not being elected again unless they can put enough spin on it that people will forgive them.

 Now here is another dirty word to all good anarchists; reform.
 What kind of sensible, reasonably moderate sounding reforms might help tackle this?

 - Legally binding contracts between the people and their representatives tying them into delivering their campaign promises.